 At its January 2016 meeting, the Council decided to further evaluate the items under consideration in the scoping document in separate amendments (36A and 36B), and expanded the scope to apply the proposed actions to both the RS-IFQ and GT-IFQ programs.
-Amendment 36A addresses advanced landing notification (also known as a "hail-in") requirements for all commercial reef fish trips to enhance enforcement, what to do with quota held in inactive accounts, giving NMFS the authority to withhold IFQ allocation before an expected quota reduction, and adopting a dealer notification provision to notify NMFS of when a vessel will offload.
-Amendment 36B addresses the remaining items.
-The 5-year review of the GT-IFQ program is currently underway and the Council is expected to review a draft of the 5-year review at its meeting in June 2017.
+Amendment 36A addresses advanced landing notification (also known as a "hail-in") requirements for all commercial reef fish trips to enhance enforcement, returning shares held in non-activated accounts to NMFS to be distributed at a later date, and giving NMFS the authority to withhold IFQ allocation before an expected quota reduction.
+Amendment 36B addresses the remaining items, as well as the method for distributing the shares held in non-activated accounts.
+The 5-year review of the GT-IFQ program is currently underway and the Council is expected to review a draft of the 5-year review at a meeting later in 2017.
 It is important to note that both the RS-IFQ and GT-IFQ programs are managed under a common reporting system.
 This means that changes made to one program are likely to affect the other program.
 It is possible that future IFQ program reviews could be combined to evaluate all reef fish species managed under IFQs.